JaneckN/JaneckN/README.md

 </p>

-# My Applications
+# My Applications :point_down:

 <details><summary>I've got 4 apps, for now, all of them are deployed on Heroku - feel free to try them.
 I deployed these applications through Heroku FREE plan it means apps sleep after 30 minutes of inactivity.
-So, be aware - It may take a few seconds to open when you click the link.</summary>
+So, be aware - It may take a few seconds to open when you click the link. :eyes:</summary>
 <p>
 <table>
   <thead align="center">